 Long term use of high mecasermin doses can lead to unusual or excessive growth in any part of the body.

 Mecasermin may impair thinking, reactions, or physical abilities.
 For the first 2 to 3 hours after an injection, the child should avoid doing anything that requires alertness or coordination.

 Get emergency medical help if your child has signs of an allergic reaction: hives; difficult breathing; swelling of your child's face, lips, tongue, or throat.

 Call your doctor at once if your child has:

 pain in the hip or knee, walking with a limp;

 low blood sugar--headache, hunger, weakness, sweating, confusion, irritability, dizziness, fast heart rate, or feeling jittery;

-swollen tonsils--snoring, breathing problems during sleep, pain or fullness in your ear, hearing problems; or
+swollen tonsils--snoring, breathing problems during sleep, pain or fullness in the ear, hearing problems; or

 Common side effects may include: